B.A., The College of William & Mary; M.A., The College of William & Mary; J.D., Vanderbilt University School of Law

 A nationally known leader in legal education, Dickerson is active in the Association of American Law Schools.
-In addition to serving as President in 2020, she is currently the organization's immediate past president and a past Chair of several AALS sections, including the Section for the Law School Dean and the Section on Institutional Advancement.
-She chaired the AALS Deans Forum Steering Committee during 2019 and also has served on the Membership Review Committee.
+In addition to serving as President in 2020, she is currently the AALS representative to the ABA House of Delegates and Chair of the AALS Fellows.
+She served two terms on the Executive Committee, one term on the Membership Review Committee, and has chaired various committees, including Nominations, and Audit & Investment.
+She also has served as Chair of several AALS sections, including the Section for the Law School Dean and the Section on Institutional Advancement.
+She chaired the AALS Deans Forum Steering Committee during 2019 and also helped found and moderate the AALS “Faculty Focus” series.

 She is an elected member of the American Law Institute, a Sustaining Life Fellow of the Texas Bar Foundation, a Past President and current Board Member of Scribes—The American Society of Legal Writers, and a former Director of the Association of Legal Writing Directors.
-She is active in the American Inns of Court, having been part of four Inns: The Mac Taylor Inn in Dallas, the Ferguson-White Inn of Court in Tampa (where she served on the Executive Board and as President), the Texas Tech University School of Law Inn of Court in Lubbock (where she was a founding member and on the executive committee), and the Chicago Inn of Court.
+She is active in the American Inns of Court, having been part of five Inns: The Mac Taylor Inn in Dallas, the Ferguson-White Inn of Court in Tampa (where she served on the Executive Committee and as President), the Texas Tech University School of Law Inn of Court in Lubbock (where she was a founding member and on the Executive Committee), the Chicago Inn of Court, and the Southwestern Law School Inn of Court (also serving on the Executive Committee).
 She has also been active in bar activities at the local, state, and national levels.

 Education, Early Practice, and Awards: